Persian King (horse)

-Persian King (foaled 18 February 2016) is an Irish-bred, French-trained Thoroughbred racehorse.
+Persian King (foaled 18 February 2016) is a retired Irish-bred, French-trained Thoroughbred racehorse and active sire.
 He showed very promising form as a two-year-old in 2018 when he won three of his four races including a very competitive edition of the Autumn Stakes.
 In the following year he won the Prix de Fontainebleau and Poule d'Essai des Poulains before finishing second in the Prix du Jockey Club.
 He reached his peak as a four-year-old in 2020 when he won the Prix du Muguet, Prix d'Ispahan and Prix du Moulin de Longchamp as well as running third in the Prix de l'Arc de Triomphe.

 Background

 Persian King is a bay horse with no white markings bred in Ireland by Dayton Investments, a breeding company associated with the Wildenstein family.
 He entered the ownership of Ballymore Thoroughbred Ltd and was sent into training with André Fabre at Chantilly in France.
 Persian King was ridden in all of his races by Pierre-Charles Boudot.

 He was from the first crop of foals sired by Kingman who was named Cartier Horse of the Year in 2014 when he won the Irish 2000 Guineas, St. James's Palace Stakes, Sussex Stakes and Prix Jacques Le Marois.

 Persian King's dam Pretty Please showed modest racing ability in a brief racing career, winning one of her two races in France.
 Pretty Please was a half-sister to the Prix Ganay winner Planteur, and as a descendant of the broodmare Petroleuse (foaled 1978), was closely related to Pawneese and Peintre Celebre.